session-arr/session-arr/README.md

 dotProd64
 ```

-Command `session-arrc` takes module `DotProd.hs`, finds all functions that
+The program `session-arrc` takes module `DotProd.hs`, finds all functions that
 can be compiled to C, and produces two files: `DotProd.c` and `DotProd.h`.
+In
-In the same directory, we find `main.c`, that contains the implementation
+the same directory, we find `main.c`, that contains the implementation of the
-of the primitive functions used in `DotProd.hs`, as well as the main function
+primitive functions used in `DotProd.hs`, as well as the main function
 instrumented to measure execution times.
 We compile the C code as follows:

 ```